Sanjay-Shr/DevOps_Challenge/README.md

 - Checked network connections and logs via dmesg and journalctl.
 - Created backups for the app using tar.

+### Day 10 | Git & GitHub Practice
+- Learned full lifecycle of a file: untracked → staged → committed → restored.
+- Learned how to connect a local repo to GitHub and push changes.
+- Reinforced confidence in handling Git for collaborative projects.

 ---

 ## How to Use This Repo